 Medical certificates are placed on the employee's personal file.
-Personal files are retained in locked cabinets.
 The circumstances under which a medical certificate may be required are contained in the Commission's Sick Leave Policy and Procedures and Carer's Leave Policy and Procedures.

 6.2 Visitors